stefanschulz85/On-Using-Inertial-Measurement-Units-for-Solving-the-Direct-Kinematics-Problem-of-Parallel-Mechanisms/README.md

 # On-Using-Inertial-Measurement-Units-for-Solving-the-Direct-Kinematics-Problem-of-Parallel-Mechanisms

 The video of the 3-RPR parallel mechanism can be found [here].
 The video can be watched, for example, by downloading the entired project or by using this [download link].
-The video can also be found on [my ResearchGate account].

 [here]:https://github.com/stefanschulz85/On-Using-Inertial-Measurement-Units-for-Solving-the-Direct-Kinematics-Problem-of-Parallel-Mechanisms/blob/master/Video.mp4
 [download link]:https://github.com/stefanschulz85/On-Using-Inertial-Measurement-Units-for-Solving-the-Direct-Kinematics-Problem-of-Parallel-Mechanisms/archive/master.zip